AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ### Ordinal

-Ordinal scale type is a default type for xScale in most charts.
+Ordinal scale type is a default type for xScale in all cartesian charts.
 Values for this scale should be of string type and scale intervals will be set automatic.

 ```
     chart.xScale(anychart.scales.ordinal());
 ```
 {sample}AGST\_Scales\_03{sample}

+**Note**: You can set custom names for ordinal scale using {api:anychart.scales.Ordinal#names}**names()**{api} method.
+Use string parameter for this method to set data field with names for scale values or use array as parameter for {api:anychart.scales.Ordinal#names}**names()**{api} method to set custom names.

 ### Date Time

 A dateTime scale is a scale of measurement that is based on the **UTC Date** format, but accepts variety of data formats.
 Presentation of data on a dateTime scale can be helpful for displaying time lines and time intervals.
 More information about data formats and usage is in [Date/Time tutorial](Date_Time_Axes).

 ```
   chart.yScale(anychart.scales.dateTime());
 ```

 {sample}AGST\_Scales\_04{sample}